hzeller/timg/man/timg.1.md

     slow CPU.

 **TIMG_SIXEL_NEWLINE_WORKAROUND**
-:   Set this environment variable to 1 if you are on a Sixel terminal and
+:   Set this environment variable if you are on a Sixel terminal and
     notice that videos 'scroll' or grid-view items are not perfectly aligned vertically.
+Sometimes this manifests only for pictures of a particular height.
+    Valid values are 0, 1, 2, 3 which address various subtle differences in
+    which sixel terminals behave.
+Default 0.

 # EXAMPLES